rust-embedded/book/src/portability/traits.md

     CS: OutputPin,
 {
     /// Creates a new driver from a SPI peripheral
-    /// and a NCS pin
-    pub fn new(spi: SPI, cs: CS) -> Result<Self, E> {
+    /// and a NCS (active low chip select) pin pub fn new(spi: SPI, cs: CS) -> Result<Self, E> {
         // ...
     }